 How Mountain Gorillas Adapt to Their Environment

-How Do Gorillas Adapt to Their Environment?
 Mountain gorillas have long, thick fur that helps them survive the cold nights in the tropical rainforests where they live.
 The fur protects them from diseases like pneumonia and other respiratory illnesses.
 On cold days, gorillas stay close together and huddle for warmth.
 Their fur also protects them from biting insects.

 Gorillas have flat teeth that help them chew tough plant material.
 Bacteria in their colon break down the cellulose in plants, while their large intestines help digest the food, which is why they have large stomachs.